 Dark Chocolate Cherry Granola

 Start the morning with Dark Chocolate Cherry Granola.
-Gluten free, vegan and low sugar, this granola makes a tasty breakfast or snack.
-Toss rolled oats and pecans in unsweetened cocoa powder, then coat in a mixture of maple syrup and water before baking.
-When crisp, let the granola come to room temperature, then add the dried tart cherries.
-Enjoy by the handful, over yogurt, with milk or whatever suits your fancy.
+Gluten free, vegan and low sugar, this granola makes a tasty breakfast or snack and calls for easy to find ingredients.
+It is best enjoyed by the handful, over yogurt, with milk or whatever suits your fancy.

 dark chocolate granola in a bowl with yogurt